openzipkin/brave/README.md

         <artifactId>brave-resteasy-spring</artifactId>
         <version>1.0</version>
     </dependency>

-## Future functionality, nice to have ##
+## Version history ##

+### 2.0-SNAPSHOT ###

+Brave 1.0 was an alternative implementation of Dapper with Zipkin compatibility.
+Brave 2.0-SNAPSHOT is a Java implementation of Zipkin.
+The Zipkin thrift classes are part of the public api of Brave.
+This has as consequence that it will be easier to share components or extensions between Zipkin/Brave.

-*   Binary annotation support (key=value).
-Is not supported in 1.0
+*   TODO: Binary annotation support
-*   Add Flume support which can route the spans to the components that do the actual persistence.
-[Flume](https://cwiki.apache.org/FLUME/home.html) would replace the role of Scribe that is used in Zipkin.
-*   Zookeeper support to enable/disable tracing and update sample rate globally for all services.
+*   TODO: Zookeeper support to enable/disable tracing and update sample rate globally for all services.
+*   TODO: Add [logstash](http://logstash.net) support for routing spans.

+### 1.0 ###

+*   Fully functional but might not be ideal for large scale production usage.